For some parents, the absolute best phone for kids is no phone at all.

 It seems everywhere you look these days, there's a kid with an iPhone.
 There's a good chance your kids have asked you for one as well.

 However, the latest iPhone doesn't come cheap.
 This makes us hesitant to recommend a new iPhone for kids or teens.
-Even with insurance, you'll likely pay more for a replacement if it's broken than our previous teen-friendly recommendations.
+Even with phone insurance, you'll likely pay more for a replacement if it's broken than our previous teen-friendly recommendations.

 However, if you're willing to buy used or refurbished, iPhones from the past generation or two are still very capable mobile devices.
 For example, depending on your carrier and internal storage preferences, Orchard offers three different iPhone 5 models with prices ranging between $160 and $280.